Top 10 Most Asked Hashimoto’s Questions… Answered!

 Again, working one on one with a doctor is an important step to finding out exactly what issues you’re dealing with.

-When it comes to diet, I created a e-book, The 30 Day Gut Healing Diet Plan & Guide that features 30 days of meal plans, meal prep guides, recipes and more, all targeted towards better gut health!
+When it comes to diet, I created an e-book, The 30 Day Autoimmune Makeover Guide that features 30 days of meal plans, meal prep guides, recipes and more!
 Diet may only be one piece of the puzzle of healing, but this e-book really makes it a lot easier to follow!

 9. What lifestyle changes should I make?